insure logo

 How does your ZIP code affect home insurance rates in Kansas?

-Below are the most affordable and most expensive ZIP codes for home insurance in Kansas
+Here’s a look at the most and least affordable ZIP codes for home insurance across Kansas.

-Most affordable ZIP codes for home insurance rates in Kansas
+Most affordable ZIP codes for home insurance in Kansas

-Below you can find homeowners insurance rates for some of the most affordable ZIP codes in Kansas.
+Below are average homeowners insurance rates for some of the most affordable ZIP codes in Kansas.

 ZIP codeAverage annual rateAverage monthly rate